 Omalizumab, an anti-IgE antibody, is under study for treatment of allergic rhinitis but will probably have a limited role because less expensive, effective alternatives are available.

-Treatment of NARES is nasal corticosteroids.
+Treatment of NARES (nonallergic rhinitis with eosinophilia) is nasal corticosteroids.

 For perennial allergies, triggers should be removed or avoided if possible.
 Strategies include the following: